Sierra Leone

 Project deployed by:

-In Kenya, menstrual hygiene remains a critical issue, particularly for women living in rural areas or experiencing financial hardship.
+In Kenya, menstrual health remains a critical issue, particularly for women living in rural areas or experiencing financial hardship.
 According to Kenya’s Ministry of Health (2019), 65% of women and girls cannot afford commercial sanitary products.
 In rural areas, only 46% of women use sanitary pads, while one in five resort to non-hygienic alternatives, such as cloth or toilet paper.

 Maize farming is widely prevalent in Kenya, occupying 48.5% of arable land (FAOSTAT, 2019).
 After the harvest, corn stalks are often burned, increasing air pollution and carbon emissions.
 However, this agricultural waste is rich in cellulose (32-40%) and hemicellulose (20-30%), giving it excellent absorption capacity (Li et al., 2022).